Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best OLED Monitors - Black Friday 2024
+The 4 Best OLED Monitors - Winter 2025

-Updated Oct 07, 2024 at 08:56 am
+Updated Dec 18, 2024 at 09:30 am

 Best OLED Monitors

-One of the latest advancements in monitor technology is OLED panels, which have recently become more popular and accessible to buy.
+One of the latest advancements in monitor technology is OLED panels, which have recently become more popular and accessible.
 They're different from other panel technologies because instead of having a backlight, they have individual pixels that can turn on and off, which helps them display perfect blacks next to bright highlights without any blooming.
 Besides their superior picture quality, most OLEDs are beneficial for gaming.
 They have a near-instantaneous response time, so motion looks crispy.

 However, there are downsides to using an OLED, as they're prone to burn-in when exposed to the same static elements over time.
-This means they aren't great to use only for work purposes, but there's less of a risk of burn-in if you use the monitor for varied usages.
+This means they aren't great to use only for work purposes, but there's less of a risk of burn-in if you use the monitor for varied usage.

 1. Best OLED Monitor

 The Samsung Odyssey OLED G8/G80SD S32DG80 is the best OLED monitor we've tested.
-It's a QD-OLED that combines a 4k resolution with a 240Hz refresh rate, making it ideal for gamers who want both a responsive feel and a detailed image.
+It's a QD-OLED that combines a 4k resolution with a 240Hz refresh rate, making it ideal for gamers who want a responsive feel and a detailed image.
 It has everything you'd expect from a premium OLED gaming monitor, like a near-instantaneous response time for sharp motion.
 It also takes full advantage of the PS5 and Xbox Series X|S thanks to its HDMI 2.1 bandwidth, so it's a great choice no matter the type of gamer you are.
-It even has remarkable picture quality with vivid colors and bright highlights, so it's fantastic for consuming HDR content.
+It has remarkable picture quality with vivid colors and bright highlights, so it's fantastic for HDR.

 See our review